Brigilets/nodeJS-weather-app/README.md

 ### nodeJS-weather-app

-weather app using node.JS and external API's, express server
+Simple weather app created in order to learn basics of nodejs

 ### Runing it locally